Napat-Osaka/AstroPortfolio/src/content/work/nested/RayTracer.md

   - C++
 ---

+> Ray-Traced Visualization of a granular simulation, showing very high level of realism

 ### In Pursuit of Beauty
 In the chaos of non-linearity, there lies a beauty cold and serene.
 I am amazed at how in this field even simple equations can birth mesmerizing and unpredictable behavior.
 On the contrary, I am captivated by the idea that even in the midst of chaotic flows, patterns emerge, resilient and unchanging.
 Charmed by the beauty and complexity of fluid dynamics, I joined a research group focused on fluid simulation, aspiring to deepen my comprehension of this captivating field and, one day, emulate its inherent beauty through my own hand.